luciag16/Renewable-Energy-Insights-in-Germany/README.md

    - Open it in [Power BI Desktop](https://powerbi.microsoft.com/desktop/).

 2. **PDF Report**:
-   - Open the `report.pdf` file to view the report in PDF format.
+   - Open the `renewable_energies.pdf` file to view the report in PDF format.

-3. **Screenshots**:
-   - View the screenshots in the `screenshots/` folder for a quick overview of the report pages.

-4. **Python Scripts**:
+3. **Python Scripts**:
-   - The `scripts/data_cleaning.py` file contains the code used for data cleaning and preprocessing.
-This script demonstrates the steps taken to prepare the data for analysis in Power BI.
+   - Jupyter Notebooks files that contain the codes used for data cleaning and preprocessing.
+These scripts demonstrate the steps taken to prepare the data for analysis in Power BI.

 ## About the Project